chenyuanqi/elasticsearch/README.md

 # chenyuanqi/elasticsearch not only for laravel5
 This package depends on "elasticsearch/elasticsearch" and it provides a unified API across a variety of different full text search services.
-> Notice: just test for elasticsearch 2.3.3
+> Notice: Test for elasticsearch 2.3.3, even than 5.0; whatever, some function cannot take effect by the low one.

 The following dependencies are needed for the listed search drivers:
 ```json